Most Popular Roulette Strategies

 Interestingly, according to writer Ian Flemming, Bond’s preferred casino game was originally written as roulette.
 Unlike the other strategies covered so far, this is a flat betting system.
 This means you bet the same amount every round.

-Unlike the other strategies, this one involves making multiple bets at once.
+Unlike the other strategies, the James Bond Roulette Strategy involves making multiple bets at once.
 Assuming a $20 bet, you would place $14 on high, $5 on 13-18 and $1 on zero.
 The idea is to cover several areas.
 You place the highest bet on the one with the best odds.

 7. Fisher Roulette Strategy